RocketChat/handbook/departments-operations/research-and-development/engineering/development/pr-general-instructions-and-handling.md

 ### Rule 8: Comments to Code

-As we are an open source company with potential for every PR to be checked by community and have multiple engineers from different areas that can review your code it helps a lot to live comments on code to place lines of thought, as a calculation memory.
+As we are an open source company with potential for every PR to be checked by community and have multiple engineers from different areas that can review your code it helps a lot to leave comments on code to place lines of thought, as a calculation memory.

 ### Rule 9: PR Review Actions